Preparing matcha: The beginner's guide to all the tools you'll need

 Importance: The fine prongs of the chasen are designed to efficiently whisk the matcha into a smooth, frothy, velvety consistency, unlocking its full flavor and aroma.
 The gentle whisking motion also helps to aerate the tea, creating a luxurious texture, but we'll elaborate on the different schools of matcha having different preferences towards the level of frothiness, in another article.

 Care Instructions: After each use, whisk a bowl of clean, warm water to remove any residual matcha from the chasen.
 In case any residual clumps still remain, you can use a soft toothbrush to assist in cleaning.
-Store the whisk on a whisk stand or Chasen Tate to help maintain its shape and ensure that it dries properly as well.
+Store the whisk on a whisk stand or Chasen Standto help maintain its shape and ensure that it dries properly as well.

-1. The Chasen Tate : The chasen tate or chasen stand, also known as a whisk holder, is a small stand designed to hold and display the bamboo whisk when not in use.
+1. The Chasen Stand: The chasen tate or chasen stand, also known as a whisk holder, is a small stand designed to hold and display the bamboo whisk when not in use.
 Usually made from ceramic, the Chasen stand helps to preserve the shape and integrity of the whisk between uses, also ensuring that it dries properly and prevents mold from growing in the trunk of the Chasen.

 Importance: Properly drying and storing the Chasen on a whisk stand helps to maintain its shape and prolong its lifespan.
 Additionally, displaying the whisk on a stand adds an elegant touch to your matcha preparation ritual, enhancing the overall experience.